 I have listed a selection of six of my favourite short, easy walks (under 5 miles long) in Northumberland, hand picked because they contain some lovely places.
 Take your pick from castles, waterfalls, grey seals, St Cuthbert’s Chapel, puffins, scheduled ancient monuments, salmon fishermen and pristine beaches on walks which are suitable for all the family.
 They all have easy parking and facilities such as pubs, cafes and shops nearby, details of which are included on the page.
 Take a look at Six Shorts in the Northumberland section.

 A sudden fear that the year was passing me by without my getting out and enjoying it has brought about a bit of a flurry of short walks and trips.
-All the well worn sayings about when to make hay sprang to mind, so today I jumped on the metro to the coast to do a local-ish walk from Cullercoats to Tynemouth, so here are some sunny days captured to hoard for those dark days of winter.
+All the well worn sayings about when to make hay sprang to mind, so today I jumped on the metro to the coast to do a local-ish short walk from Cullercoats to Tynemouth, so here are some sunny days captured to hoard for those dark days of winter.
+This short walk is now on both YouTube and ViewRanger if you only have limited time.